2023 World Baseball Classic: Prize money

-The prize money allocation was released by Major League Baseball and the World Baseball Softball Confederation on March 7.
-Teams collect each stage they qualify in – the champions can collect a maximum of $3 million if they are a pool winner.
+The prize money allocation was released by Major League Baseball and the World Baseball Softball Confederation on March 7, 2023.
+Teams collected prize money for each stage they qualified in.
+The champions could collect a maximum of $3 million if they were a pool winner.

 Group stage

 Scheduled locations and dates are as follows:

 Pool A

-Pool A was contested in Taichung during March 8–12.
+Pool A was contested in Taichung during March 8–12, 2023.

 Pool B

-Pool B was contested in Tokyo during March 9–13.
+Pool B was contested in Tokyo during March 9–13, 2023.

 Pool C

-Pool C was contested in Phoenix during March 11–15.
+Pool C was contested in Phoenix during March 11–15, 2023.

 Pool D

-Pool D was contested in Miami during March 11–15.
+Pool D was contested in Miami during March 11–15, 2023.

 Knockout stage

 The top two teams from each pool advanced to the single elimination bracket.
-These games are contested from March 15–21.
-Tokyo hosted two of the quarterfinals, while the other two quarterfinals, the semifinals, and the championship game will take place in Miami.
+These games were contested from March 15–21, 2023.
+Tokyo hosted two of the quarterfinals, while the other two quarterfinals, the semifinals, and the championship game took place in Miami.